Why and how Bitcoin was created – a brief history review

 Withdrawals from Coinmotion always need a separate verification from your email.
 This brings some extra security to all Coinmotion accounts.
 You can also set up two-factor authentication to further increase your account’s security.

 Denarium coins provide a physical storage format for bitcoins

-You can purchase Denarium bitcoins empty or with the bitcoin amount of your choice starting from one hundredth of a bitcoin to 2 bitcoins per coin.
-After purchasing the coin you can also choose to send any amount of value to it on your own.
-Most commonly sold Denarium coins come with gold plating.
+Most commonly sold Denarium coins were plated in gold.
 Denarium has also produced gold bars capable of containing bitcoins, which combines the concept of traditional gold with digital gold in an elegant fashion.

 In the Denarium coin the public key for the bitcoins is engraved on the coin’s surface.
 The private key that you need if you want to remove the bitcoins from the coin is located inside the coin under a hologram shield.
 Denarium coins are a safe and stylish alternative for physical storage of bitcoins out of the reach of hackers.
 If you want to exchange the Bitcoin reserve in Denarium to other currencies, you can transfer the bitcoins inside to a Bitcoin wallet like Coinmotion wallet.
 However, it is likely to be more profitable to sell a Denarium coin directly to another bitcoin user, as the coin itself also has value for collectors.

 While Denarium has ceased manufacturing new products in 2020, the website and database continue to be functional.
 Prasos’ customer support also provides help with all matters related to Denarium products.